LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 :ref:`predicates_current_category_1` built-in predicate to ensure that the returned entity is a category and not an object.

-To find which objects import which categories we can use the :ref:`predicates_imports_category_2_3` built-in predicates:
+To find which objects import which categories, we can use the :ref:`predicates_imports_category_2_3` built-in predicates:

 .. code-block:: text